 If you want your drafts to be available to other people in your Shared Email Templates team, you have to grant access to the created Outlook folder to your teammates.

 - In Outlook, under the Home tab, click the New Email button.
-Fill all the fields you want to save in your template and click the Exit button in the top-right corner of the window.
+Fill all the fields you want to save in your template and click the Close button in the top-right corner of the window.
 In the dialog box, click Yes:

 - By default, Outlook saves drafts to the Drafts folder.
 So, stand on the Drafts folder, right-click the draft you want to use as a template, and pick the Move option.
 Select the folder you will link to Shared Email Templates: